Crucifixion Fetish

 - Bondage86/100Acts & ActivitiesConsensual binding or restraint of a partner with rope, cuffs, tape or other materials for erotic, aesthetic or sensory pleasure.
 It is the "B" of BDSM and one of the most widely fantasised-about kinks.86

-- Timophilia (Arousal from Wealth)2/100Timophilia · Power, Roles & ScenariosTimophilia is a sparsely attested term for sexual arousal or attraction tied to wealth, gold, money, or status itself, rather than to spending or being charged.
-It is a lexical word-list coinage, not a recognized clinical paraphilia.2
+- Timophilia (Arousal from Wealth)2/100Timophilia · Power, Roles & ScenariosTimophilia is a sparsely attested term for sexual arousal or attraction tied to wealth, gold, money or status itself, rather than to spending or being charged.
+It is a lexical word-list coinage, not a recognised clinical paraphilia.2

 - Grossdom (Gross Domination)9/100Power, Roles & ScenariosAn informal online-community umbrella term for femdom/domination play themed around bodily substances and acts conventionally seen as "gross" (sweat, body odour, feet, saliva, flatulence, sometimes scat).
 Slang packaging of older paraphilias, not a clinical category.9

 - Chremastistophilia (Being Robbed)17/100Chremastistophilia · Power, Roles & ScenariosChremastistophilia (more often spelled chrematistophilia) is a paraphilic interest in being robbed, held up, or coerced for money or sexual services.
-In safe practice it is enacted as consensual fear-play and role-play between trusted partners.17
+Where it is acted on at all, it takes the form of consensual, negotiated fear-play between trusted partners.17

-From Ancient Greek σταυρός (stauros, "cross, upright stake or pale") + the combining suffix -philia ("love of, attraction to," from Greek philía, "affection").
-The compound staurophilia thus reads literally as "attraction to the cross"; it is a modern coinage on the Krafft-Ebing pattern of -philia paraphilia names rather than a classical word, and its precise first use is not well documented.
+From Ancient Greek σταυρός (stauros, "cross, upright stake") plus the combining suffix -philia ("love of, attraction to"), so staurophilia reads literally as "attraction to the cross".
+It is a modern compound on the Krafft-Ebing pattern of -philia paraphilia names rather than a classical word, and its first use is not documented.

 religious & sacred · bound-figure imagery · scenario & role play